knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 ## Headers

 Under this regime HTTP headers becomes all important and not something you just throw around for good measure.
-The make or break the performance of the whole stack, and need to be kept a watchful eye on.
+They make or break the performance of the whole stack, and need to be kept a watchful eye on.
 The first thing to be checked when a new app approaches production, is that the cache headers make sense and follow protocol.

 ### Implementation